NeuralProsthesisLab/unlock/README.md

 new acquisition device or create a new application.

 These could be different people with different skill sets, and we want them to be able to dive into their area and be productive quickly.
-One of the problems with BCI technology is that it is inherently cross-disciplinary; therefore, we want to lessen this burden as much as possible.
+One of the challenges with BCI technology is that it is inherently cross-disciplinary; therefore, we want to lessen this burden as much as possible.

 To support this goal, we need great documentation.
 The documentation needs to be encapsulated too.